Hsu Yen-pu

 Hsu Yen-pu (徐衍璞 (Xú Yǎnpú); born 1961) is a Republic of China Army general.
-Since 1 July 2021, he is the current Commander of the Republic of China Army.
+Since 1 May 2023, he is the current Vice Minister of the Ministry of National Defense.
+Hsu previously served as the Commander of the Republic of China Army from 2021 to 2023.
 He also served as the Deputy Chief of Staff of the Republic of China Armed Forces from 2020 to 2021.

 Career

 Hsu is of mixed Atayal and Han descent.
 He is the first commander of the army with Taiwanese indigenous ancestry.
 In 1983, he graduated from the Artillery Division of the Republic of China Military Academy, and subsequently served in other military positions, including the commander of the No. 21 Artillery Command and commander of the Lanyang Area Command of the Sixth Army Corps, Chief of Staff of the Tenth Army Corps, and Vice Minister of National Defense.

 In 2014, Hsu was promoted from major general to lieutenant general.
 On 1 April of that year, he became the Commander of the Sixth Army Corps following the retirement of Jen Chi-nan.

 On 15 January 2020, the Ministry of National Defense announced that Hsu would be transferred to be the Deputy Chief of Staff of the Republic of China Armed Forces.
 The changes took effect on 16 January.
 On 17 January, Hsu was personally awarded the rank by President Tsai Ing-wen in a ceremony.

 On 1 July 2021, Hsu became the Commander of the Army.

+On 18 April 2023, the Minister of National Defense announced that with the approval of Tsai Ing-wen, Hsu would be transferred to the post of the Vice Minister.
+The change was effective 1 May.